InjectiveLabs/injective-ts/.gitbook/building-dapps/smart-contract.md

   sender: injectiveAddress,
   msg: {
     reset: {
-      count: parseInt(number, 10), // we are parseing the number variable here because usualy it comes from an input which always gives a string, and we need to pass a number instead.
+      count: parseInt(number, 10), // we are parsing the number variable here because usually it comes from an input which always gives a string, and we need to pass a number instead.
     },
   },
 })